Historical Markers in

 Today, Lewis and Clark County is a diverse and vibrant community.
 It is home to a mix of urban and rural areas, offering a wide range of recreational opportunities, including hiking, fishing, skiing, and exploring the nearby national forests.
 The county also has important historical sites and landmarks that celebrate its past, including the Montana State Capitol building, which is located in Helena.

-This timeline provides a concise overview of the key events in the history of Lewis And Clark County, Montana.
+This timeline provides a condensed summary of the historical journey of Lewis And Clark County, Montana.

 • 1805 - Lewis and Clark explore the region during their expedition